 Tobacco Treatment Specialist (TTS)

-The TTS Core Training is an intensive three-day, evidence-based hybrid training program for persons who want to work with tobacco dependent clients.
+The TTS Training program is an intensive three-day, evidence-based hybrid training program for persons who want to work with tobacco dependent clients.
 Rethink Tobacco Indiana utilizes the University of Massachusetts Medical School’s (UMass) TTS Training curriculum which was initially designed in 1999.
 The curriculum addresses a set of core competencies for tobacco treatment specialists as defined by the Association for the Treatment of Tobacco Use and Dependence (ATTUD).